 These new effects have led to design modifications to moderate their impact.
-With these changes, it is believed that the high-rate HXR and SXR FEL's will exceed the specification of 20 W across the parameter range as illustrated in Figure 12 and described in Ref.
-[28].
+With these changes, it is believed sthat the high-rate HXR and SXR FEL's will exceed specification of >20 W across the parameter range as illustrated in Figure 9.

-Figure 12: SASE X-ray average power from LCLS-II high-rate beam.
+Figure 9: SASE X-ray average power from LCLS-II highrate beam.

-In parallel, experimental studies are being performed on the LCLS to verify the simulation codes in a parameter regime similar to that expected for the LCLS-II operation [29, 30].
+In parallel, experimental studies are being performed on the LCLS to verify the simulation codes in a parameter regime similar to that expected for the LCLS-II operation [14].
 When complete, this confirmation is expected to provide significant confidence in the LCLS-II accelerator design.